Mount & Blade II: Bannerlord — Accuracy Reins Supreme

 Now, in Taleworlds, whenever we run into a problem, we do one of two things: We either lock ourselves into the meeting room with a jug of coffee and brainstorm until we find a solution, or we skip that step and go and use inverse kinematics.
 In this case, we employed the second approach.
 Using inverse kinematics we made sure that the rider’s hand would stay more or less in a position close to the horse’s neck.
 Combined with some small fixes to animations, this worked great and we were able to get the look and feel we were aiming for.

-Inverse Kinematics refers to the process of determining the other behaviour of digital elements by starting at the end of a chain of things that influence each other, rather than at the beginning.
+Inverse Kinematics refers to the process of determining the behaviour of digital elements by starting at the end of a chain of things that influence each other, rather than at the beginning.
 In this case, the position of reins and player hands determines the positions and angles of elbow and arm, rather than the other way around.

 The post includes two gifs of how the riding will look in the game: